rjrodger/gubu/README.md

 * **As Child:** `Skip(Max(2))`
 * **Chainable:** `Required(Number).Max(2)`

-Only allow values that have length greater than or equal to the given maximum value.
+Only allow values that have length less than or equal to the given maximum value.
 "Length" means:
 * Arrays: array length;
 * Strings: string length;